Expected area of the star hull of planar Brownian motion and bridge: Abstract

 \section{Abstract}

-We study the \emph{star hull} of planar Brownian motion and bridge.
-Roughly speaking, this is the smallest starshaped set (with respect to the origin) that contains the trace of the path.
+We study the \emph{star hull} of planar Brownian motion and bridge, and relate this random compact set to the more familiar convex and topological hulls.
+Roughly speaking, the star hull is the smallest starshaped set (with respect to the origin) that contains the trace of the path.
 In particular, we prove that the expected areas of the star hulls are $\frac{3\pi}{8}$ and $\frac{\pi}{4}$ for planar Brownian motion and bridge, respectively.
-Our proofs rely on a detailed analysis of the first hitting time and place of a horizontal ray $\mathcal{R}_\rho : = [\rho,\infty)\times\{0\}$ by planar Brownian motion starting at the origin.
-After deriving a remarkably simple Laplace transform of this joint law, we uncover via a probabilistic argument a surprising conditional structure: conditionally on the first hitting place being the point $(x,0)\in \mathcal{R}_\rho$, the hitting time is distributed as the first passage time to the level $x$ of one-dimensional Brownian motion starting at $0$.
+Along the way, we find the one-point marginal distribution of the radial functions of both traces.
+Our proofs rely on a detailed analysis of the first hitting time and place of a half-line by planar Brownian motion, and one of our main results is a remarkably simple expression for the Laplace transform of this joint law.

 \begin{subjclass} Primary 60D05, 60J65; Secondary 60E10. \end{subjclass}